ijagamino/ite400-finals-project/README.md

 #### Hero Image

-A mouthwatering photo showcasing your most popular cake or a beautiful arrangement of specialty cakes.</p>
+A mouthwatering photo showcasing your most popular cake or a beautiful arrangement of specialty cakes.

 #### Clear Value Proposition